- Benefits of making your thesis available electronically

 - An idea which you wish to patent.

-If you are considering patenting the idea(s) described in your thesis then you might find the Warwick Ventures web page on Intellectual Property useful.
+If you are considering patenting the idea(s) described in your thesis then you might find the Warwick Ventures on Intellectual Property useful.
 In order to obtain a patent, you must not have already published about the idea, and WRAP deposit would constitute publication.

 It is illegal to make an electronic version of your thesis available if it contains third party copyright material, which you do not have permission from the copyright holders to include.